mrusse/soularr/README.md

 minimum_peer_upload_speed = 0
 #Replace "flac,mp3" with "flac" if you just want flacs.
 allowed_filetypes = flac,mp3
+readarr_allowed_filetypes = epub,mobi
 ignored_users = User1,User2,Fred,Bob
 #Set to False if you only want to search for complete albums
 search_for_tracks = True
-#Set to True if you want to add the artist's name to the beginning of the search for albums
+#Set to True if you want to add the creator's name to the beginning of the search for albums/books
 album_prepend_artist = False
-track_prepend_artist = True
+book_prepend_author = False
 #Valid search types: all || incrementing_page || first_page
   #"all" will search for every wanted record everytime soularr is run.
   #"incrementing_page" will start with the first page and increment to the next on each run.